A conservative Eulerian finite element method for transport and diffusion in moving domains: Discrete Method

 Summing over $n=1,\dots, N$ and applying a discrete Grönwall's estimate for $\dt \lesssim \nu w_\infty^{-2}$ sufficiently small gives the result. \end{proof}

 We can also prove a similar result for the BDF2 method \cref{eqn.discrete-scheme:bdf2}.
 First, we define the discrete BDF2 tuple-norm as

-This definition follows the spirit of only evaluating (discrete) functions on their original domains and domains from previous time-steps, rather than domains from future time-steps.
-As this norm and our time-stepping method uses domains from different time-step, The polarisation identity yields to the inequality from the following lemma. \begin{lem} Let $\uh\in V_h^n$, $\vh\in V_h^{n-1}$ and $\wh\in V_h^{n-2}$.
+This definition follows the spirit of only evaluating (discrete) functions on their original domains and domains from previous time steps, rather than domains from future time steps.
+As this norm and our time-stepping method uses domains from different time step.
+The polarisation identity leads to the inequality from the following lemma. \begin{lemma} Let $\uh\in V_h^n$, $\vh\in V_h^{n-1}$ and $\wh\in V_h^{n-2}$.
 Then, with the BDF2 tuple-norm, we have for any $\eps_1, \eps_2>0$ and constants $\clem[a]{lem:bdf2-polar}, \clem[b]{lem:bdf2-polar}>0$ independent of $\dt$, $h$ and the mesh-interface cut configuration